 4. Focus on Landing Page Functionality

-The saying you cannot judge a book by it’s cover unfortunately does not apply on the world wide web.
-According to many internet research polls a growing number of visitors seem to judge the professionalism and credibility of a website by its design alone.
+The saying you cannot judge a book by its cover unfortunately, does not apply on the World Wide Web.
+According to many internet research polls, a growing number of visitors seem to judge the professionalism and credibility of a website by its design alone.
 Unfortunately, this means that many website owners place too much emphasis on the design aspect and neglect to pay attention to the functionality and the overall user-experience.
 Any landing page, no matter how good-looking, is essentially rendered worthless if the user cannot complete the desired action.
-While I wouldn’t never suggest sacrificing design, it shouldn’t be your only priority.
+While I wouldn’t suggest sacrificing design, it shouldn’t be your only priority.
 Focus on the exact steps you want your visitor to take and design a page which facilitates that specific user experience.

 5. Provide Clear & Consistent Messaging

 Keep your landing page squeaky clean and free of clutter to ensure that your message stays front and centre and allows your website visitors to remain focused on your message.
-Emphasize the biggest selling points, benefits, advantages of your product or service as well as any calls to action with larger text, font variations, colour, contrast engaging graphics.
-Make it easy for users to scan the content and find the information they need by headings, bulleted lists and clear, concise, response orientated copy which gets straight to the point.
+Emphasise the biggest selling points, benefits, advantages of your product or service as well as any calls to action with larger text, font variations, colour, contrast, and engaging graphics.
+Make it easy for users to scan the content and find the information they need by headings, bulleted lists and clear, concise, response-oriented copy which gets straight to the point.
 Ensure that any offers leading to the page are identical to avoid confusion – if a user clicks through from a banner offering a 25% discount, make sure that your landing page offers the same.

 6. Provide a Clear Call To Action